ShubhamShreshth/MyHostel/README.md

 ### Problem Statement :

 A lot of students face problem due to the unresolved hostel issues.
-Issues like unhygenic food, safety, laundry etc are very common in hostels in India.
+Issues like unhygienic food, safety, laundry etc are very common in hostels in India.
 A physical call to the respective authorities is required to solve the issue which can lead to ambiguity.

 ### Problems MyHostel solves :

 MyHostel App solves above listed problems by allowing hostelites to file complaint against service in the hostel with a description explaining the same and post it on the app.
-The wardens / hostel authorities will recieve these complaints along with the student name, room number, etc. which makes it easy for the warden / hostel authorities to have an overview of what services to be looked into.
+The wardens / hostel authorities will receive these complaints along with the student name, room number, etc. which makes it easy for the warden / hostel authorities to have an overview of what services to be looked into.

 ### Features of the application : Student View -